[ Basidiomycota > Agaricales > Hygrophoraceae > Neohygrocybe . . . ]

 Description:

-Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); growing scattered to gregariously in mixed hardwood/conifer woods; summer and fall; Europe, and in North America reported from the eastern United States (primarily the southern Appalachians) and, perhaps erroneously, from California.
-The illustrated and described collection is from North Carolina.
+Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); growing scattered to gregariously; found in grasslands in Europe, but in North America found in mixed hardwood/conifer woods; summer and fall; originally described from France (Bulliard 1793); widespread in Europe and in North America east of the Rocky Mountains.
+The illustrated and described collections are from Indiana and North Carolina.

 Cap: 2–5 cm across; convex at first, expanding to broadly convex or broadly bell-shaped; bald; moist when fresh but not sticky—and soon dry; dark gray to black, subhygrophanous and fading somewhat to medium gray; the margin not lined.

-Gills: Narrowly attached to the stem; nearly distant; short-gills frequent; pale gray, bruising pink to dark red when fresh; eventually developing black discolorations.
+Gills: Narrowly attached to the stem; nearly distant; short-gills frequent; pale gray, bruising pink to dark red when fresh (sometimes bruising directly dark gray); eventually developing black discolorations.

 Stem: 4–8 cm long; 0.5–1.5 cm thick; equal; bald and shiny; dry; black to gray; becoming hollow; basal mycelium whitish.